USMLE Step 1 Guide for Indian Medical Students (2026)

 | Total (premium approach) | ~$3,500–$5,000 |

-QuantaPrep (completely free, unlimited questions) can eliminate QBank costs entirely.
-Combined with free resources like the AnKing Anki deck, Pathoma (first 3 chapters free on YouTube), and the USMLE Free 120, a budget-conscious student can reduce total costs significantly.
+QuantaPrep can eliminate QBank costs entirely, a meaningful saving when $419 translates to over 35,000 INR.
+Combined with free resources like the AnKing Anki deck, Pathoma (first 3 chapters free on YouTube), and the USMLE Free 120, a budget-conscious Indian student can bring total prep costs down substantially without sacrificing question practice volume.

 Study Resources for Indian Students